Expand To Show Full Article

 This sentence is a common "scarecrow fallacy" in logic.

-In the best book on logic and argument "How to Win Every Argument", the author lists five kinds, a total of 87 common logical fallacies.
+In "How to Win Every Argument", the author lists five kinds, a total of 87 common logical fallacies.
 After reading this book, there are basically all logical fallacies that can be seen.

 5. The Pyramid Principle